Lonely and alone are two VERY different things.

 Letting go of these fears is a part of the divorce recovery process.
 Once you've grieved the death of your marriage, there's no reason you can't create a happy and fulfilling life full of love and joy.

-After being married for years, it is strange to think of being alone.
-You are used to someone always being there.
+After being married for years, it's strange to think of being alone.
+You're used to someone always being there.
 You and your ex had a certain routine.
 You depended upon each other for certain things, such as taking the trash out, doing the laundry or getting the oil changed.
 Maybe you enjoyed Sunday morning pancakes or watching your favorite show together on Thursday nights.
 You can't bear the thought of being alone in a silent house.

 Possibly, you fear that no one will ever love you again.
 You picture yourself being a frail old cat lady that no one loves.
-Maybe you think you are too old, fat or ugly for any man to ever take a second look at you.
-Or perhaps you feel like Jenna, who feared that she would die from lack of physical contact.
+Maybe you think you're too old, fat or ugly for any man to ever take a second look at you.
+Or perhaps you feel like you will die from lack of physical contact.

 1. Redirect your thoughts.

 Take the negative thoughts and images out of your mind and replace them with more positive, happy thoughts.
-Realize that your thoughts are not necessarily true.
+Realize that your thoughts aren't necessarily true.
 For some reason your subconscious has chosen to believe them.
-One possible reason could be that you overheard people talking about the lonely divorcee when you were a child, but it really isn’t important where they came from.
-It is important for you to identify your thoughts.
+It's important for you to identify your thoughts.
 Choose what you want to believe and constantly redirect your mind to these happier thoughts.